vvasabi/jwormhole-server/README.md

 This is a JVM- and SSH-based localhost tunnel tool.

-## How is this different from any other localhost tunnel?
+## Differences from some other localhost tunnel solutions

 * There is no commercial PaaS offering based on this tool, so there is no pay-walled feature.
 * This is JVM-based, so it can be embedded into any other JVM applications.
 (This is why I created jWormhole in the first place.)

+## Features

 * User authentication is done via sshd.
+* Support the ability to specify custom host name.

 ## Requirements